fservidio/one-saver/README.md

 ### Top-level directories
     .
-    ├── .github/ISSUE_TEMPLATE                  # Contains template specifications for GitHub issues customization ├── gradle/wrapper                          # Contains jar files and gradle properties to run gradle scripts without the need to download and install it in advance
+    ├── .github/ISSUE_TEMPLATE                  # Contains template specifications for GitHub issues customization ├── docs                                    # Contains the documentation for the API available from the OneSaver application
+    ├── gradle/wrapper                          # Contains jar files and gradle properties to run gradle scripts without the need to download and install it in advance
     ├── specs                                   # Contains the OpenAPI specifications for Starling Bank API ├── src                                     # Contains the source files